jeffhowarth/ee-edu/src/starters/landsat.md

 * ```"L7"``` calls Landsat 7
 * ```"L5"``` calls Landsat 5

-Her script pulls data from both surface reflectance and top of atmosphere Landsat collections, so behind the scenes the string that you enter as an argument points to a set of instructions for working with that mission data that the module carries out.
+Sofia's script pulls data from both surface reflectance and top of atmosphere Landsat collections, so behind the scenes the string that you enter as an argument points to a set of instructions for working with that mission data that the module carries out.
 The underlying code is public-facing on her github site if you would like to understand in detail how it works.
 You can also read [her article][se-article]{target=_blank} on the module if you would like to learn more.